 My boss then gave out those chunks of our building to staff as awards to show his appreciation, and to remind us that we were an integral part of the office and the work.
 He showed us we were valued, and we were needed.

-It’s been about fifteen years since then, but that piece of the concrete floor still sits by my desk and reminds me every day what I do matters.
+It’s been about fifteen years since then, but that piece of concrete floor still sits by my desk and reminds me every day what I do matters.

 Related read: 30 Creative Employee Recognition And Appreciation Ideas

-8. Prioritize Wellness
+7. Prioritize Wellness and Wellbeing

 Remember, being busy, overworked, and stressed isn’t a badge of honor.
 It’s a sign of health issues, such as burnout, to come, and leaders need to encourage employees to slow down and rest when needed.